-The counties of Botetourt, Franklin, and Roanoke, as well as the cities of Roanoke and Salem, comprise this beautiful region.
+The counties of Botetourt, Franklin, and Roanoke, as well as the cities of Roanoke and Salem, comprise Virginia's Blue Ridge, which is located in the Virginia Mountains Region.

-Learn more about the five funding jurisdictions and communities that make up the Roanoke Valley in Virginia's Blue Ridge.
+Learn more about the five funding jurisdictions and communities that make up Virginia's Blue Ridge.

 The City of Roanoke, a vibrant city that combines pulsating urban energy with genuine southern charm.
 As the largest Virginia city west of Richmond, Roanoke is the cultural and business hub of the Blue Ridge Mountains.
 It's home to a thriving arts scene that includes a symphony, ballet, theater, numerous art galleries and the nationally-known Taubman Museum of Art.
 Downtown Roanoke is also a treasure trove of unique shopping and eclectic restaurants.
 Learn more >